penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 - Authenticate with agents using API keys or Easy Auth, previously known as App Service Authentication.
 - Connect to an Azure Logic Apps agent using the official Python SDK and perform basic interactions.

+## Prerequisites

+- An Azure account and subscription.
+If you don't have a subscription, [sign up for a free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

+- A Standard logic app resource and a conversational agent workflow with the model that you set up in previous modules.

+  If you don't have this workflow, see [Module 01 - Create your first conversational agent](01-create-first-conversational-agent.md).

 ## Communicate between agents and clients with the A2A protocol